VA Maine Healthcare System

 If a Veteran is at risk of imminent harm by not seeing a clinical provider face-to-face, then a face-to-face appointment will remain in place.
 In order to ensure that our urgent care clinics and emergency departments are not overwhelmed, it is critical that we ensure Veterans are still able to see their clinical providers for urgent needs.

 Working with the Maine Emergency Management Agency, the Maine Air National Guard erected a tent outside the Togus campus’ Emergency Department on March 18th.
 The serves as our External Triage Unit.
 More information available here.

-VA Maine Pharmacy Official Guidance for Prescription Refill Requests in Response to COVID-19
+Maine Pharmacy Official Guidance for Prescription Refill Requests in Response to COVID-19

 At this time, Pharmacy is switching to an all mail-order system in order to limit exposure to COVID-19.
 Outpatient Pharmacy will ONLY honor emergent prescription needs for in-person pick up.
 Emergent prescriptions include post-surgical, emergency department and discharge medication needs.
 All other medications and supplies will be mailed.
 Veterans may request refills and renewals by:

-- contacting the refill line at 207-623-5770
+- Contacting the refill line at 207-623-5770

-- mailing in refill slips
+- Mailing in refill slips